cliangyu/cliangyu/README.md

 🔭 Currently working on computer vision and machine learning.

-🧑‍💻 I’m looking to collaborate on data/annotation-efficient machine learning, high-level visual understanding and reasoning tasks.
+🧑‍💻 I’m looking to collaborate on human-centered AI, high-level visual understanding and reasoning tasks.

 📫 Reach me at chenliangyudavid@gmail.com